cs280-berkeley/cs280-berkeley.github.io/index.md

 **Email policy:** Please see the [syllabus](https://cs280-berkeley.github.io/resources/CS_280_Spring_2024_Syllabus.pdf) for the course email address.
 To keep discussions organized, please do not email the instructor or GSIs directly.
 We will not reply to any course-related emails except at this address.

-Enrollment (including the waitlist) is at capacity.
-Students not enrolled may sit in on the lectures if there is space in the room.

 We are using Ed Discussion for communication (private or public) as much as possible.

 **Magical course textbook that isn't  actually out:** [Foundations of Computer Vision](https://mitpress.mit.edu/9780262048972/foundations-of-computer-vision/) by Antonio Torralba, Phillip Isola and William T. Freeman.
-Selected chapters posted on bcourses and Ed.

 ## Lectures